hzeller/rpi-rgb-led-matrix/utils/README.md

 av libraries, a pull request that adds hardware decoding is welcome.

-Right now, this is CPU intensive and decoding can result in an output that is not smooth or presents flicker.
-If you observe that, it is suggested to do one of these:
+Right now, this is CPU intensive and decoding can result in an output that is not smooth or presents flicker, in particular on older Pis.
+If you observe that, it is suggested to prepare a preprocessed stream that you then later watch with `led-image-viewer` (see example below).
+This will use a bit of disk-space, but it will result in best quality as all the expensive calculation has been done beforehand.

+Short of that, if you want to use the video viewer directly (e.g. because the stream file would be super-large), do the following when you observe flicker:
+  - Use the `-T` option to add more decode threads; `-T2` or `-T3` typically.
-  - Transcode the video first to the width and height of the final output size.
+  - Transcode the video first to the width and height of the final output size so that decoding and scaling is much cheaper at runtime.
   - If you use tools such as [youtube-dl] to acquire the video, tell it to choose a low resolution version (e.g. for that program use option `-f"[height<480]"`).
   - Synchronize output as integer fraction of matrix refresh rate (example below).
-  - Prepare an animation stream that you then later watch with led-image-viewer (see example below).
   - Another route to watch videos is to run a [flaschen-taschen] server on your Pi, that provides a network interface to your LED-Matrix.
     Now, you can use [vlc] from some other computer on your network and